jeeliz/jeelizFaceFilter/README.md

 ```html
  <script type="text/javascript" src="dist/jeelizFaceFilter.js"></script>
 ```
 Then you should include a `CANVAS` HTML element in the DOM, between the tags `<body>` and `</body>`.
 The `width` and `height` properties of the canvas element should be set.
 They define the resolution of the canvas and the final rendering will be computed using this resolution.
 Be careful to not enlarge too much the canvas size using its CSS properties without increasing its resolution, otherwise it may look blurry or pixelated.
 We advise to fix the resolution to the actual canvas size.
 Do not forget to call `JEEFACEFILTERAPI.resize()` if you resize the canvas after the initialization step.
+We strongly encourage you to use our helper `/helpers/JeelizResizer.js` to set the width and height of the canvas (see [Optimization/Canvas and video resolutions](#optimization) section).
 ```html
 <canvas width="600" height="600" id='jeeFaceFilterCanvas'></canvas>
 ```